Did you know?

 1. Get Key Decision Makers Onboard

 When it comes to risk-based asset planning, gaining support from senior leadership is necessary.
-Top management holds the power to take key decisions so it is important to educate them on the significance of risk mitigation for effective management of systems that actually make it possible to provide satisfactory service to community.
+Top management holds the power to take key decisions so it is important to educate them on the significance of risk mitigation for effective management of systems that make it possible to provide satisfactory service to the community.
 When top-down support is achieved, it becomes easier to identify and mitigate potential risks.

 2. Evaluate the Probability of Risk by Looking at Past Records

 While it is not possible to predict disasters and anticipate risks accurately, there are certain surefire ways to develop a disaster recovery plan that addresses lock-down situations and unexpected failures efficiently.
-EAM software offers valuable insights for identifying risks that your organization can face in future based on past records of problems, fixes, failures and upkeep.
+EAM software offers valuable insights for identifying risks that your organization can face in future based on records of problems, fixes, failures and upkeep.
 Data collection is essential to identifying and assessing risk and EAM software quantifies the probability of risk and its consequences accurately to facilitate effective risk

 mitigation.